RookKin/practice_python_exercises/README.md

 ## Exercise 6 - String Lists Solutions
 Ask the user for a string and print out whether this string is a palindrome or not.
 (A palindrome is a string that reads the same forwards and backwards.)

+## Exercise 7 - List Comprehension
+Let’s say I give you a list saved in a variable: a = [1, 4, 9, 16, 25, 36, 49, 64, 81, 100].
+Write one line of Python that takes this list a and makes a new list that has only the even elements of this list in it.